pagopa/pagopa-checkout-be-mock/README.md

 | FAIL_AUTH_REQUEST_TRANSACTION_ID_ALREADY_PROCESSED    | 42        |

 ## XPAY Authorization Error Flow
-The XPAY authorization polling endpoint `/request-payments/xpay/:requestId` require a requestId as query param as UUID (YXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX).
+The XPAY authorization polling endpoint `/xpay/authorizations/:paymentAuthorizationId` require a paymentAuthorizationId as query param as UUID (YXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX).
 To enforce the success case the first character must be a `0`.
 It will returns an error otherwise (404 - Not Found).
-To simulate the polling process all requests with a `requestId` that starts with `01` will require two polling attempt to obtain the success case.
+To simulate the polling process all requests with a `paymentAuthorizationId` that starts with `01` will require two polling attempt to obtain the success case.

 | Case                        | Code                                  |
 |-----------------------------|---------------------------------------|